blocknetdx/blocknet/setup-docs/blocknetSUMMARY.md

 ## Supported Coins
 Any coin that supports OP_CHECKLOCKTIMEVERIFY and has a stock JSON RPC interface cloned from Bitcoin Core will be Blocknet compatible.

-The following is a list of coins which have been tested and are confirmed to be supported and compatible.
+The following is a list of coins which have been tested and are confirmed to be supported.
 Any two coins from this list are a valid coin pair and can be traded directly.

  * Bitbay (BAY)
  * Bitcoin (BTC)